 It’s also available in capsule form if you’re not keen on drinking a whole glass to get your daily protein fix.

 Here’s why you’ll like it:

 Formulated for Women – not only does this Vital Proteins Collagen Peptides pack a good amount of collagen peptides per portion, but it also does a lot for women.
 Of course, the pregnancy glow does wonders for a woman’s appearance, but let’s face it: you might want to look even better and keep that glow for as long as possible.

-This Vital Proteins Collagen Peptides improves your skin elasticity and gives you an overall youthful appearance with stronger nails and shinier hair.
+The Vital Proteins Collagen Peptides improves your skin elasticity and give you an overall youthful appearance with stronger nails and shinier hair.
 But more than that, it also promotes bone and joint health.

 Summary: Pregnancy does wonders for your appearance.
 However, it can also lead to stretch marks, joint pain and it can also take a toll on your bone health.
 That’s why this protein powder is ideal for any woman who wants a great solution to most pregnancy woes.
 Unfortunately, it can get expensive.
 But hey, you’re only taking it for a few months, right?